 How to Design a Shed Roof Truss

-Even though a shed is a simple building , it is best to start with a to avoid problems and mistakes.
+Even though a shed is a simple building project, it is best to start with a plan to avoid problems and mistakes.
 A plan with a scale drawing will help in determining the amount of materials that will be needed for the project.
 The plan should include all the dimensions of the finished building, including the slope of the roof and the desired overhang.
 The overhang is displayed as a separate measurement, even though it will be added to the beam when designing the truss.

-Selecting a Roof Truss for your Shed
+Selecting a Roof Truss Design for your Shed

-Most sheds are built with a saltbox design, a rectangular building with a fairly shallow .
+Most sheds are built with a saltbox design, a rectangular building with a fairly shallow gable roof.
 Other options include the gambrel or barn roof, the hip roof, or the pent roof.
 The pent roof is the easiest to design, since it is a simple sloped roof with no center ridge, but it may not be practical in areas that receive heavy snowfall.
 The gambrel, hip and gable styles have a greater slope, which allows snow to slide off the roof instead of accumulating and adding weight.

-Designing a Gable Truss
+Designing a Gable Shed Roof Truss

 When designing a gable roof truss for a shed, it is necessary to determine the width of the building, the pitch of the roof and the amount of overhang desired.
 Each truss is a triangle and will have a bottom cord and two beams.
 The angles of the joint cuts are determined by the pitch of the roof.
 Gable shed truss designs can be done as raised collar trusses where the bottom cord is raised into the beams to create more interior space.